KomputeProject/kompute/README.md

 ## Python Package

-Besides the C++ core SDK you can also use the Python package of Kompute, which exposes the same core functionality.
+Besides the C++ core SDK you can also use the Python package of Kompute, which exposes the same core functionality, and supports interoperability with Python objects like Lists, Numpy Arrays, etc.

 You can install from the repository by running: